FlyingFathead/Discord-GPT2-bot/README.md

 5. Feel free to set up all the other possible replacement lists (for i.e. unwanted urls, words, strings, etc...)

 6. Enjoy! (?)

+# Notes
+This is mostly for humorous & testing purposes, although the code works perfectly fine when set up correctly, don't expect miracles out of the bot.
+Feel free to make your own functionalities as you deem fit.

+From [FlyingFathead](https://github.com/FlyingFathead/), in collaboration with ChaosWhisperer.